Skip to content

 static_assert(std::is_same_v<decltype(A * B), decltype(B * A)>);

-This is probably the most important of all the steps, as it allows comparing types and enables the rest of the simplification rules.
+This is probably the most important step: it enables comparing types and the rest of the simplification rules.

 2. Aggregation